Monthly Archives: December 2020

 We rounded the corner at Main Street and Fellowship Road, and I said, “Let’s have a race to the pump house behind the church.
 Ready, set, go.”

 And we all ran as fast as we could.
 And at the last minute, I slipped on an icy spot and fell flat on my back.
-Ann Marie and Helen ran up to me and said all at once,” Are you alright?”
+Ann Marie and Helen approached me and said,” Are you alright?”

 “Yes.”
-I manage to say, even though the wind really got knocked out of me.
+I manage to say, even though the wind knocked me out.

 “Ok, then I bet I can beat you to the pump house Helen yells.”
-And before I even got up from the icy sidewalk, they were running at top speed to the pump house.
+And before I even got up from the icy sidewalk, they ran to the pump house at top speed.
 I scramble up and start running as fast as I can.
-I was just about to catch up with them when I heard them yelling, “We beat you; we beat you.”
+I was about to catch up with them when I heard them yelling, “We beat you; we beat you.”

 All the same, I kept running, and before you knew it, I was scrambling up the side of the pump tower to the top along with them.
-There were a whole lot of kids from Our Lady of Perpetual Help school there and some of the public-school kids too.
-And they were climbing up hills of snow and sledding across the parking lot.
+There were many kids from Our Lady of Perpetual Help school and some of the public-school kids.
+And they were climbing hills of snow and sledding across the parking lot.
 We laughed hard, and the air was so cold I could hardly breathe.
 I don’t know how long I stayed out there.
 But I knew by the time I heard my mother yelling, “Susie, it’s time to come home.
 It was starting to get dark outside.
 What a day it was, what a day!

 To read more, enter your email address to Subscribe to my Blog and receive notifications of new posts by email.